Thailand revokes protest ban that backfired | Law-Order

 Thailand revokes protest ban that backfired

+A special session of parliament will be held on Monday and Tuesday to discuss the overall situation.
+It has the backing of Prayuth, whose supporters hold a parliamentary majority.
+PROTESTERS SAY PM MUST GO

-Protesters, who have given Prayuth a three-day deadline to quit, said withdrawing the measures was not enough.
+Protesters, who gave Prayuth a three-day deadline to quit on Wednesday, said withdrawing emergency measures was not enough.
 "He's still seeking to stay in power while ignoring all the people's demands.
-The emergency decree shouldn't have been issued in the first place," Sirawith "Ja New" Seritiwat, one of the leaders, said:
+The emergency decree shouldn't have been issued in the first place," said Sirawith "Ja New" Seritiwat, one of the protest leaders.

 - READ MORE ON: